Skip to contentSkip to navigation

 T0 and T120 Induced Hyperglycemia

-Induced hyperglycemia is one way, along with a fasting glucose and glycated hemoglobin (HbA1c) test, to confirm a diagnosis of diabetes or prediabetes.
-Interpretation criteria vary somewhat from country to country and are regularly revised.
-The criteria in your report are from the Canadian Diabetes Association (2013 version, revised in 2016) and do not apply to pregnant women.
-A fasting glucose abnormality defined as a blood glucose level between 6.1 and 6.9 millimoles per litre (mmol/L) AFTER FASTING FOR AT LEAST 8 HOURS (no caloric intake) as well as the “glucose intolerance” category may be considered prediabetic states.
+Induced hyperglycemia (glucose tolerance test, dietary hyperglycemia test) is, along with fasting plasma glucose and glycated hemoglobin (HbA1c), one of the ways of confirming a diagnosis of diabetes or prediabetes.
+Interpretation criteria vary somewhat from country to country, and are regularly revised.
+Those appearing on your report come from the Canadian Diabetes Association (2013 version, revised 2018) and do not apply to pregnant women.
+Fasting blood glucose abnormality, defined as a blood glucose level between 6.1 and 6.9 millimoles per liter (mmol/L) AFTER A FAST OF AT LEAST 8 HOURS (no caloric intake), as well as the "glucose intolerance" category may be considered pre-diabetic conditions.

 There are several conditions other than diabetes that can cause high fasting glucose levels: acromegaly (growth hormone-secreting pituitary tumour), acute stress, chronic kidney disease, overactive adrenal glands (Cushing’s disease), several medications, etc. Other conditions (gastric surgery, etc.) can also hinder interpretation of the test.
 The 2-hour glucose level must generally be higher than the fasting level.
 A fasting or 2-hour glucose level that is below normal could indicate a form of hypoglycemia.